-The wiring of amplified sound systems is deemed to be 'customer cabling' and shall meet the requirements of AS/CA S009 and requires separation from either low voltage (LV) or extra-low voltage (ELV) circuits, depending on their operating voltage, in accordance with this standard and AS 1670.1.
+The wiring of amplified sound systems is deemed to be 'customer cabling' and shall meet the requirements of AS/CA S009 and requires separation from either Low Voltage (LV) or Extra-Low Voltage (ELV) circuits, depending on their operating voltage, in accordance with this standard and AS 1670.1.

-5.2 Electrical Installation for Hazardous Areas
+5.2 Electrical installation for hazardous areas

-Electrical equipment installed in Hazardous Areas shall be appropriately rated for the area in which they are installed and the protection technique of the associated equipment.
-Installations shall comply with the requirements of AS/NZS 60079.14 Explosive atmospheres - Electrical installations design, selection and erection and TS 0300.
+Electrical equipment installed in hazardous areas shall be appropriately rated for the area in which they are installed and the protection technique of the associated equipment.
+Installations shall comply with the requirements of AS/NZS 60079.14, and TS 0300.

-5.3 Labelling and Marking
+5.3 Labelling and marking

-All detectors shall be marked with permanent labels indicating Alarm Zone (or Circuit/Zone number), device number and type of detector for each installed device.
+All detectors shall be marked with permanent labels indicating the Alarm Zone (or Circuit/Zone number), device number and type of detector for each installed device.
 Labels shall be of the printed type.
 An example being:

-AZ1 - L2 - 004P - Alarm zone one, loop two, device four and photo optical smoke detector.
+AZ1 - L2 - 004P - Alarm zone one, loop two, device four and photo-optical smoke detector.